 Each year, schools and universities generate about 562,442 tons of waste just in California.
 Can you imagine how much waste is produced in schools and universities across the United States?

-Fortunately, schools have many opportunities to turn this statistic around.
-There are many ways to promote sustainability that reduces waste and teaches kids about taking care of our environment.
+Fortunately, many schools are already reducing their environmental impact.
+And your school can too!
+There are many ways to promote sustainability and teach kids about taking care of our environment.
 Check out our favorite ways to improve sustainability in the classroom:

 1. Choose the right furniture.

 One of the best ways to improve sustainability in the classroom is by choosing the right furniture.
-Unfortunately, there’s a lot of classroom furniture out there that isn’t made with the environment in mind.
+Unfortunately, there’s a lot of classroom furniture that isn’t manufactured with the environment in mind.

 What’s sustainable forestry?